SamAinsworth/reproduce-asplos2020-gc-paper/README.md

 ./plot_spec.sh
 ```

 This will extract the data from the simulation runs' m5out/stats.txt files, and plot it using gnuplot.
 The plots themselves will be in the folder plots, and the data covered should look broadly similar to the plots for figures 4 and 7 from the paper.
+As for the small evaluation, bitcount was not included in the original paper, we have provided sample data and results in the folder sample_plots.

 The raw data will be accessible in the run directories within the spec or bitcount folder, as stats*.txt and delays*.txt.